 - Roughed in Plumbing – Think you may want to add a sink to the garage or laundry room later?
 At lease get the plumbing installed with the build.
 It is much less expensive to do in the build process.

 Make the most of your money by choosing the largest floor plan or a lot (and location) you can afford.
 Additionally, you can’t easily add another bedroom or change your lot.
 You can upgrade counters or floors later.
 Buyers should not get caught up in the upgrades in the model home.
 Model homes are built with thousands of dollars in upgrades, which will not be included in the basic model.
 Each upgrade will cost the buyer money.

 Check the prices of flooring, lights, ceiling fans, sinks, hardware, etc. You may be better off taking the fixtures and features that come with the house.
 Buyers not like the options available to you at the design center.
 You may be able to buy the same items for less elsewhere.

-Most builders use their own purchase contract.
+Most builders use their own purchase contracts.
 When you buy a resale home in Arizona, agents typically use a standard Arizona Association of Realtor (AAR) contract. carefully read the wording in the builder contract.
 Understand:

 - Where is your earnest money deposited and held?

-- What happens if the agreed upon dates are not met?
+- What happens if the agreed-upon dates are not met?

 - When do you need to finalize your home loan (it may be different whether you are using the builder lender of your own)